 The one thing everyone knows about skiing is that it ain't cheap.
 But that doesn't mean you have to pay full retail prices for your ski clothes.
-Bargains are everywhere; you just have to know where--and when--to find them.
-And to be clear: by "cheap" we mean inexpensive, not poor quality.
-You don't want to spend your valuable ski days being wet, cold and uncomfortable.
+Bargains are everywhere; you just have to know where–and when–to find them.
+Cheap doesn't have to mean poor quality, just inexpensive.
+You don't want to spend your valuable ski days being wet, cold,x and uncomfortable.
 The secret to finding great deals on ski clothing is patience.
 If you can wait until the end of the season or even summer, you're sure to find last year's equipment at drastically reduced prices.

 Almost any retailer that sells ski clothing will have a blowout sale once or twice a year.
 Ski wear is highly seasonal merchandise, so stores have to move it all out when it's time for the next season's activities.